 Join us on a Heritage of South and Gems of North India tour.
-Be adventurous and explore Karnataka.
+Be adventurous and explore Karnataka, the southwestern state of India at the Arabian Sea coastline.
+Its capital Bangalore is best known as the high-tech hub of India.
 Your journey starts in Bangalore and ending with all the major attractions of the North.
-Spend 5 days visiting Bangalore, Hassan and Mysore and 5 days exploring Delhi Agra and Jaipur.
+Spend 5 days visiting Bangalore, Hassan and Mysore and 5 days exploring India's most visited cities: Delhi Agra and Jaipur.

 At a glance

 Day 1 Welcome to Bangalore.
 Transfer to hotel

 Day 3 Hassan city tour and travel to Mysore